jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 - Steps:
     * Browser cache was cleared.
     * Target web page was force-refreshed.
     * Data was pulled from the developer console, ignoring domain and subdomains matching URL of web page.
+(Since then I wrote [this tool](http://www.raymondhill.net/httpsb/har-parser.html) to quickly parse the results from the console.)
     * Only hostname is listed below, often many requests to same hostname, for various type of data (javascript, font, css, etc.)

 ### Reponses